Mattiachi/unibot/README.md

 # Unibot

 A Telegram bot created to manage school time.
-Use a schedule system to remind students their class at the same time everyday or just to check thier daily class and a Database to store information.
+Uses a schedule system to remind students their class at the same time everyday or just to check thier daily class and a Database to store information.

-To found it on telegram search for @uniboTimeBot or click this [Unibot](https://telegram.me/uniboTimeBot).
+To find it on telegram search for @uniboTimeBot or click this [Unibot](https://telegram.me/uniboTimeBot).

 ## Framework